You’re closer than you think to a career in tech. Our grads have launched rewarding new careers — you can too.View Our Jobs Report

 How do you build community online?

 We will be sharing the class Slack channel with you even before you start classes.
 We really encourage you to participate in the questions and activities to get to know your classmates ahead of time and to get your questions answered.
 In addition to scheduled face to face interaction in group projects, we have found that the most successful students use Slack to reach out to fellow students throughout the day.
 Many also schedule Zoom time with fellow students to mimic that face to face time they’d have in person.
-We’ve even continued to schedule programming and events with the community but in a virtual environment.
+We’ve even continued to schedule programming and events with the community but in a remote environment.
 We’ve hosted panel discussions, project showcases and even graduations — all online.

 Am I working on Zoom all day?